abhishekarya1/DSA-2k23/graphs.md

 - DFS - use `pathVis[]` array
 - BFS - Kahn's Algorithm (topo sort application)

-- **NOTE**: for all problems involving `BFS on Directed Graph`, Kahn's Algorithm is used.
-Ex - detect cycle in DAG, topo sort with BFS.

 **Detect Cycle in a Directed Graph (DFS)**: keep a `pathVis[]` array too along with `vis[]` array, mark both on dfs traversal
 - upon returning after completing a dfs call for all neighbours of a node `i`, reset `pathVis[i]`, but keep it marked as visited in `vis[]`
 - there is a cycle `if(vis[i] == true && pathVis[i] == true)`, else its fine